andrebergvind/big-tech-financial-analysis/README.md

 From an investor perspective, NVIDIA shows a high-growth investment opportunity with substantial future potential linked to high tech expansion.
 However, its rapid valuation growth and dependence on future technological demand might also alert new investors to higher market volatility compared to more mature companies such as Apple and Microsoft.

-**Disclaimer**
+❗ **Disclaimer**

-Overall, when considering investing in any of these companies, investors may benefit from evaluating not only profitability and historical growth performance, but also current company valuation, future financial risks, long-term growth sustainability, and exposure to future technological developments and possibilities.
+When considering investing in any of these companies, investors may benefit from evaluating not only profitability and historical growth performance, but also current company valuation, future financial risks, long-term growth sustainability, and exposure to future technological developments and possibilities.

-## Limitations
+## ⚠️ Limitations

 - Unfortunately, the dataset did not include free cash flow nor share price and therefore, the analysis does not include valuation metrics such as P/E ratio, free cash flow, or dividend yield, which are highly relevant for investment decision making.